DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

 ## Starting DNA quantity and fragment size

-The amount of DNA that this kit can handle is between 10pg to 250ng.
-Because this kit is for use with historical DNA samples, the input may be necessarily low, however you should always try to maximize the input to the best of your abilities.
-Having greater input requires fewer PCR cycles later on and that helps reduce PCR bias.
+The amount of input DNA that this kit can handle is between 10pg to 250ng.
+Because this kit is for use with historical DNA samples, the input may be unavoidably low, however you should always try to maximize the input to the best of your abilities.
+Greater input amounts require fewer PCR cycles later on, which helps reduce PCR bias.
+Additionally, greater input values reduce the likelihood of significant exogenous/environmental contamination from small amounts of ambient DNA.

 **Note that the input volume for the kit is 15ul of DNA and the samples must be in Low ETDA TE buffer**.
 Samples must be eluted from their final bead clean prior to library prep with Low EDTA TE buffer.
 If you have samples ready for prep but are in the wrong buffer, they must be buffer exchanged using beads.
 It is not advised to dry down the samples in the vacuum centrifuge because this does not remove any of the salts/chemicals from the original buffer.

 Historical DNA is highly fragmented and degraded.
 You will not need to sonicate to shear DNA for use with this kit.
 This kit expects DNA pieces to be on average either 200bp or 350bp.
-This is not possible with our historic DNA samples, where the average fragment size is between 70 and 120bp usually.
+This is not possible with our historic DNA samples, where typical fragment size profiles range between 70 - 120bp.

-So, historical DNA samples probably **do not** need to be sonicated for library prep.
+So, historical DNA samples probably do not need to be sonicated for library prep.
 But you should look at some of your extracted DNA to be sure.
-However, if you are using modern DNA with this kit you will need to sonicate it to either an average size of 350bp or 200bp. **This protocol is currently written with specifications for DNA ~100bp long historical DNA.** There are different specifications for DNA at 200 or 350bp.
-You will have to go to the IDT kit protocol to revise this protocol.
+However, if you are using modern DNA with this kit you will need to sonicate it to either an average size of 350bp or 200bp. **This protocol is currently written with specifications for DNA ~100bp long historical DNA.** There are different specifications for DNA at 200 or 350bp. *If you want to use this kit for 200 or 350bp fragments, you will have to go to the IDT kit protocol to revise this protocol.*

 ## Preparing samples and sample organization

 ### Index planning

 Before you start, you will want to assign an index pair to each one of your samples.
-Indexes are sets of 8-10 nucleotides that are added to each sample (individual) that are used to bioinformatically separate out the samples post sequencing.
-Before sequencing, all sample libraries get combined into one tube, so you will need to tell them apart molecularly. **It is very important to only ever assign 1 set of indexes to only 1 sample**, otherwise you will not be able to use the sample after sequencing.
+Indexes are sets of 8-10 nucleotides that are added to each sample (individual) that are used to bioinformatically separate out the reads from each sample post-sequencing (i.e., demultiplexing).
+Before sequencing, all sample libraries get combined into one tube, so you will need to tell them apart molecularly. **It is very important that two samples that will be combined never receive the same set of indexes**, otherwise you will not be able to differentiate reads from these two samples, rendering the data useless.

 For sequencing on patterned flow cells (any of these machines: NovaSeq 6000, NovaSeq X/X Plus, NextSeq 1000/2000, iSeq 100, HiSeq 3000/4000/X) unique dual indexes (UDIs) are required.
 And it can be best practice to exclusively use UDIs when doing library prep.
 UDIs add two different sets of 8-10 nucleotides to each side of the piece of DNA, so that each sample gets two different unique sets of 8-10 nucleotides.
-Assign 1 well position/primer name to each sample uniquely.
+Be sure to assign 1 unique well position/primer name to each sample.

 ### Preparing samples and aliquoting before prep

 **Always dilute your samples with low EDTA TE buffer**.
-Make sure to vortex and spin down samples after thawing, and keep them on ice while diluting and thawing.
+Make sure to vortex (gently, or flick mix) and spin down samples after thawing, and keep them on ice while diluting and thawing.
 Dilute each sample to the desired input amount in low EDTA TE buffer to 15ul in strip tubes.
-Freeze these aliquots in -20 to be used on the day of library prep if not handling that day.
+Freeze these aliquots in the -20 freezer if not handling that day, to be pulled out and gently thawed once you're ready to start library prep.

 #